WHY is this medicine prescribed?

 Hydrocortisone is available with or without a prescription.
 Low-strength preparations (0.5% or 1%) are used without a prescription for the temporary relief of (1) minor skin irritations, itching, and rashes caused by eczema, insect bites, poison ivy, poison oak, poison sumac, soaps, detergents, cosmetics, and jewelry; (2) itchy anal and rectal areas; and (3) itching and irritation of the scalp.
 It is also used to relieve the discomfort of mouth sores.

-Hydrocortisone may be prescribed by your doctor to relieve the itching, redness, dryness, crusting, scaling, inflammation, and discomfort of various skin conditions; the inflammation of ulcerative colitis or proctitis; or the swelling and discomfort of hemorrhoids and other rectal problems.
+Hydrocortisone may be prescribed by your doctor to relieve the itching, redness, dryness, crusting, scaling, inflammation, and discomfort of various skin conditions; the inflammation of ulcerative colitis (a condition which causes swelling and sores in the lining of the colon [large intestine] and rectum) or proctitis; or the swelling and discomfort of hemorrhoids and other rectal problems.

 This medication is sometimes prescribed for other uses; ask your doctor or pharmacist for more information.